telarum/brainstorm/draft.md

 - what is this draft for?

-i made this rough draft to act as a rough outline of the ideas that i had/have now that we are first discussing telarum so we can build off of them in the future. this will make thinking easier as at least some of the idea is written down already and can be reffered back to as to not forget some information.
+i made this rough draft to act as a rough outline of the ideas that i had/have now that we are first discussing telarum so we can build off of them in the future. this will make thinking easier as at least some of the idea is written down already and can be referred back to as to not forget some information.

 - why is this so informal and full of (maybes)?